joelparkerhenderson/objectives-and-key-results/examples/okrs_by_sixarm.md

 * Interview 3 customers who recently joined, 3 customers who are longstanding, and 3 customers who recently churned.
 Get NPS scores.
 Report results as above.

 * Create an action plan of potential improvements, and present the plan to stakeholders.
-Choose the high-value improvements to implement this quarter.
-Implement them.
-Ttrack progress by using the organization's project management tools.
+Choose improvements to do, do them, and track progress with the organization's project management tools.
 Report results as above.